The day self-made leader Stephanie Hammond first participated in Special Olympics cha... Read more »

 to police officers

 When Stephanie Hammond first became involved in Special Olympics, she was impressed by the police officers who volunteered to pass out medals to the athletes.
 Since that day, she's made it a point to reach out to police officers around the world to say thanks for their service.
-Watch for her story July 27. »
+Click to read her story. »

 He lived most of